doicm/WOFFMRandomizer/README.md

 - **Shuffle Bosses:** This shuffles bosses that appear during the main story, starting from Watchplains.
 This doesn't include some bosses such as Exnine fights.
+- **Shuffle Murkrifts:** This shuffles murkrift enemies except for Behemoth at the beginning and the rare monster fight in the Train Graveyard.
 - **Shuffle Nodes:** This shuffles most of the nodes between mirageboards for mirages.
 Some nodes are excluded that are either not functional or cause the game to softlock.
 Some nodes may also